isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     };

-    Foo& Foo::operator=(Foo&& a)       // OK, but there is a cost {
+    Foo& Foo::operator=(Foo&& a) noexcept  // OK, but there is a cost {
         if (this == &a) return *this;  // this line is redundant s = std::move(a.s);